OloyedeTobi/snake-xenzia/README.md

 ## OVERVIEW

-This game functions similarly to the standard snake xenzia game, in which a snake eats a fruit and grows in size with each fruit it swallows.
+This game functions similarly to the native snake xenzia game, in which a snake eats a fruit and grows in size with each fruit it swallows.
 The snake dies if it collides with the boundary or eats any of its own body parts (which means game over).